Last updated on October 14, 2025

 As with any video game, MTG Arena has a handful of settings and options that allow you to tailor your experience to your liking.

-So let’s dig into how to adjust every MTG Arena setting – from where to change your personalization options like your Avatar and cards sleeves, to skipping the Arena tutorial, to more obscure matters like how to toggle between tapping your lands automatically or manually.
+So let’s dig into how to adjust every MTG Arena setting – from where to change your personalization options like your avatar and cards sleeves, to skipping the Arena tutorial, to more obscure matters like how to toggle between tapping your lands automatically or manually.
 Many of these are features that MTGO players dream of, so enjoy this about MTGA.

 Let’s get into it!